-Is becoming a doctor right for me?
+Is becoming a drug & alcohol counselor right for me?

 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about: